Load Profitability Calculator — Free Tool for Owner Operators

 A healthy load should generate at least 20 to 30 percent profit margin after all costs.
 Below 20 percent and you are working with very little cushion for unexpected expenses, slow weeks, or freight market dips.
 Below zero means the load is costing you money to run.

 Use the margin percentage as your decision threshold.
 If a load comes in below your target margin try to negotiate a higher rate before accepting.
-If the broker won’t move walk away — there will always be another load.
+The breakeven analysis box shows you exactly what rate you need to reach 20 percent margin — use that number in your negotiation.

 Why Deadhead Miles Kill Your Profitability

 A 500 mile load paying $2.20 per mile generates $1,100 in gross revenue.
-Add 100 miles of deadhead to the pickup and your effective rate drops to $1.83 per mile when calculated across all 600 miles driven.
-That $0.37 difference matters enormously over the course of a year.
+Add 100 miles of deadhead to the pickup and your effective rate drops to $1.83 per mile calculated across all 600 miles driven.
+That $0.37 difference compounds significantly over a year of loads.

 Always factor deadhead into your load evaluation.
 A load that looks profitable at the posted rate can turn marginal or unprofitable once you account for the miles you drive to get there.